Is there a more delicious combo than cheese, onion and potato? Absolutely not when it’s pouring out of puff pastry that’s for sure!

 This is a key component in getting that gloriously golden pastry.
 I also use a little to help ‘glue’ the pastry shut.

 Process shots: slice pastry (photo 1), add filling and brush edges with egg wash (photo 2), fold pastry shut (photo 3), crimp edges with a fork and clean up with a knife (photo 4), add to greaseproof baking tray (photo 5), bake until golden (photo 6).

 Cheese and Onion Pasty FAQ

 For me, it’s gotta be puff pastry every time.
 In theory, you could use shortcrust pastry, but I find it all ends up a bit ‘heavy’.
 Puff pastry keeps the whole thing light and allows the fillings to be the star of the show.

 What cheese to use?

-A nice sharp cheddar will do the trick.
-I’d steer away from flavoured cheeses such as pepper jack of smoked cheese because it becomes too distracting.
-I’ve also tried mozzarella in the past too, but just doesn’t quite cut the mustard – figuratively and literally 😂
+A nice sharp/mature cheddar will do the trick.
+I’d steer away from flavoured cheeses such as pepper jack or smoked cheese because it becomes too distracting.
+I’ve also tried mozzarella in the past too but just doesn’t quite cut the mustard – figuratively and literally.

 How to make Potato, Cheese and Onion Pasties (Full Recipe & Video)